 Rates After Taking a Class

 There are instances where you may be able to clear your DUI conviction after you have taken a safety class.

-Although your rates are almost certain to rise after a DUI conviction, you may be able to take a class during the three to five years of surcharge payments, and become eligible for a standard rate at renewal time.
+Although your rates are almost certain to rise after a DUI conviction, you may be able to take a class during the three to five years of surcharge payments and become eligible for a standard rate at renewal time.

-Will my Spouse be Affected?
+Will my spouse be affected?

-What about a Cancellation?
+What about a cancellation?

 Some car insurance companies will cancel your insurance after a DUI charge.
 The cancellation will also affect your rate with another insurer along with the DUI.

 If a DUI Goes Unreported

 If you are in a state where this is the case, you may be able to take a DUI class and maintain a reasonable rate by the time your renewed rate is issued.

-If your conviction is reported and your rates are raised to an unaffordable amount, you may be well advised to shop for a cheaper rate with another insurer.
+If your conviction is reported and your rates are raised to an unaffordable amount, you may be well-advised to shop for a cheaper rate with another insurer.